Charles A. Reich: Life

 Reich was born in New York City to a medical family.
 He attended City and Country School and Lincoln School in the city prior to undergraduate studies at Oberlin College, receiving his B.A. in 1949.
-As a law student, he was editor-in-chief of the Yale Law Journal for 1951–1952 and he clerked for U.S. Supreme Court Justice Hugo L. Black during the 1953-1954 term.
+As a law student, he was editor-in-chief of the Yale Law Journal for 1951–1952 and he clerked for U.S. Supreme Court Justice Hugo L. Black during the 1953–1954 term.
 During this period he also became a friend of Justice William O. Douglas, as he recounts in his autobiography.
 Prior to his academic career he worked for six years as a lawyer at the white-shoe firms Cravath, Swaine & Moore in New York and Arnold & Porter in Washington, D.C.

-Reich was a professor at Yale Law School from 1960-1974.
+Reich was a professor at Yale Law School from 1960 to 1974.
 His "The New Property" influenced the Supreme Court to broaden its conceptualization of property in the landmark administrative law case Goldberg v.
 Kelly.
 Bill Clinton, Samuel Alito, and Hillary Clinton were students of Reich when he was writing The Greening of America and he is mentioned in their biographies.
 Reich left Yale in 1974 to move to San Francisco, although he continued as a visiting professor from 1974 to 1976.
 He returned to teach at Yale from 1991 to 1994 and in February 2011.
 The Yale Law School Association selected Reich for its Award of Merit in 2008.

 Reich was gay, and came to terms with this in San Francisco during the 1970s era of rapidly advancing gay rights.
 He came out during this early period of the modern LGBT rights movement and in his autobiography he details his activism and the process of coming to terms with his then long-repressed sexuality.
 Decades later Reich was less active in LGBT affairs and explicitly stated that his need to live alone "trumped" sexual orientation as meaningful in his life.

 Reich died in San Francisco on June 15, 2019.